uzzielperez/uzzielperez.github.io/_posts/2021-9-12-FineTuningForThisWorld-HelpNotHelping.md

 # WIP: EDITING SLOPPY WRITING

-*Currently looking for folks to brainstorm with re: monitorables, AI for people with chronic illnesses for a humanitarian hackathon*
+*Currently looking for folks to brainstorm with re: project for people with chronic illnesses for a humanitarian hackathon*

+Because of this I will be out for at least a month